cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontoservice/README.md

     "ontoservice:ServiceTonnage" ||--o{ "om:Mass"  : "ontoservice:hasQuantity"
 ```

 The service agreement will also mandate a service commitment, including the service time, schedule, and/or remarks.
 It is intended that this commitment does not instantiate any further attributes from their corresponding concepts but stores the repeatable categories.
 A scheduler agent is expected to detect this state and ingest the initial knowledge in Figure 4 to optimise and arrange services with executable details.
+The service also have operation hours as indicated by the `cmns-dt:hasTimePeriod` property.

 Figure 4: TBox representation of the contractual obligations for a service